 The present study's findings are expected to provide data on the quality of its Teacher Education program in terms of its impact on students' learning, graduates' employability, socio-economic productivity, as well as the own personal and professional growth, advancement, and contentment.

-2. methods
+2. methodOLOGY

 The study aimed to identify the employability of graduates from the Teacher Education program of PSU-Quezon using a mixed-method design.
 The descriptive design aims to characterize the traits of the population or phenomena.
 In this study, it involved collecting quantitative data through convenience sampling, to describe the employability of graduates from Teacher Education Program at PSU-Quezon.
 The study focused on determining the graduates’ perceptions related to employability, the challenges encountered and the skills they believe they had acquired while taking the program and their insights for the improvement of the program.
 The narrative design was used for the qualitative part of the study.
 This approach involved gathering qualitative data through narrative inquiry.
 The researchers sought to determine the experiences of the graduates.
 The primary data were in the form of narrative accounts provided by the respondents.
 The focus was on exploring experiences related to employability.
 By employing both quantitative and qualitative methods, the researchers obtained a comprehensive understanding of the employability of the Teacher Education graduates of PalSU-Quezon Campus.